MorpheusAIs/Docs/English Guides/Code Contributor Weights Guide.md

 But also this high reward will generate a lot of competition among Coders

 ## Market Driven Implied Value of Code Resets Monthly
-Its important to understand that the implied value is decided by the market.
+It is important to understand that the implied value is decided by the market.
 The amount of stETH deposited creates a certain amount of yield that in turns buys up MOR from the AMM.
-This Protocol Owned Liquidity increases the scarcity of MOR and provides liquidity for Coders, Compute Providers and Community FrontEnd developers.
+This Protocol Owned Liquidity increases the scarcity of MOR and provides liquidity for Coders, Compute Providers and Community Front End developers.

-The initial implied value of 1 weight was $50 USD before their was a market determined price as that is the average real cost paid to auditors & developers sponsored by Morpheus community members.
+The initial implied value of 1 weight was $50 USD before there was a market-determined price as that is the average real cost paid to auditors & developers sponsored by Morpheus community members.
-However now that there is a real world implied value of 1 weight this ought to be considered in each monthly snap shot.
+However now that there is a real-world implied value of 1 weight this ought to be considered in each monthly snap shot.

 While the exact price of MOR will not be known until May 8th when the Uniswap pool AMM goes live, the current implied price can be estimated based on the total stETH deposited.
 At 88,000 stETH annually providing 2,904 stETH in yield balanced against the 1,222,076 MOR earned by all Capital Providers the first year.